What is the main reason an anticipation rejection cannot be overcome by evidence of unexpected results?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-Anticipation rejections are based on the premise that a prior art reference discloses all the elements of a claimed invention as a single prior art reference.
-When a claim is anticipated, it means that the invention is fully described and enabled in the prior art, and thus there is no novelty in the claim.
+Anticipation rejections are based on the principle that a single prior art reference already contains all the elements of a claimed invention as required by 35 U.S.C. § 102.
+Therefore, if a claim is found to be anticipated, it means that the prior art reference discloses the exact invention claimed and does so before the filing date of the application.

 Subscribe